ezgranet/swungdash/README.md

 # swungdash
- A package for creating a swungdash
+ A package for creating a swung dash in LaTeX.